Skip to content

 BINGO for Fun

 Yes, we do get excited about our BINGO games each month!
 Once a month, and sometimes twice, we gather for a lively afternoon of Bingo.
-Check the SCOOP each month or the calendar below for dates and times.
+Check the SCOOP each month or the activities calendar for dates.

 mahjong